-19.0 PEER ON PEER ABUSE AND SEXUAL HARASSMENT AND SEXUAL VIOLENCE: PROCEDURES
+19 PEER ON PEER ABUSE AND SEXUAL HARASSMENT AND SEXUAL VIOLENCE: PROCEDURES

-- 19.1.
-The College's response to reports of peer-on-peer sexual violence and sexual harassment will be decided on a case-by-case basis with the designated safeguarding lead (DSL) taking a lead role, supported by other agencies as required. - 19.2.
-All reports of peer-on-peer abuse will be responded to immediately.
+- 19.1 The College's response to reports of peer-on-peer sexual violence and sexual harassment will be decided on a case-by-case basis with the designated safeguarding lead (DSL) taking a lead role, supported by other agencies as required. - 19.2 If a report of sexual abuse, violence or assault is being made, particular care should be taken to ensure an appropriate environment is chosen to receive the report and that at least two members of staff are present, respecting the wishes of the pupil as to the sex/gender of these staff where possible. - 19.3 All reports of peer-on-peer abuse will be responded to immediately.
 All staff are trained to manage a report/disclosure of peer-on-peer abuse.
-Staff are to ensure that where images or videos of a sexual nature are involved, they follow the procedures outlined in the related document Sexting and Youth-Produced Sexual Imagery and do not view or forward illegal images of a child.

-- 19.3.
-Where there has been a report of sexual violence, the DSL (or member of the safeguarding team) will make an immediate risk and needs assessment considering: - The victim, especially their protection and support - The alleged perpetrator - All other children at the College, especially any actions that are appropriate to protect them.
+Staff are to ensure that where images or videos of a sexual nature are involved, they follow the procedures outlined in the related document Sending Nudes and Semi Nudes and do not view or forward illegal images of a child. - 19.4 Where there has been a report of sexual violence, the DSL (or member of the safeguarding team) will make an immediate risk and needs assessment considering: - The victim, especially their protection and support - The alleged perpetrator - All other children at the College, especially any actions that are appropriate to protect them.